 Brand awareness refers to the strength of a brand's presence in consumers' minds.
 It is an important component of brand equity (Aaker, 1991; Keller, 1993).
 In particular, brand name awareness relates to the likelihood that a brand name will come to mind and the ease with which it does so.
 Brand awareness consists of brand recognition and brand recall performance Keller, 1993).
 People will often buy a familiar brand because they are comfortable with the familiar (Aaker, 1991).
 Or there may be an assumption that a brand that is familiar is probably reliable, is in business to stay and of reasonable quality (ibid).
-Aaker's (1991) figure with four stages of brand Brand awareness might be thought of as a buyer's ability to identify a brand within a category in sufficient detail to make a purchase.
-It is important to remember that sufficient detail does not always require identification of the brand name.
-Often it is no more than a visual image that stimulates a response to the brand.
-Recall of the name is not necessarily required because brand awareness may proceed through brand recognition.
-When a brand is recognized at point of purchase brand awareness does not require brand recall.
-This is a key point in the consideration of brand awareness as a communication objective.
+Aaker's (1991) figure with four stages of brand awareness and the role of brand equity is dependent upon both the context and which level of awareness that is achieved.
+The lowest level (except awareness), brand recognition, is based upon aided recall test.
+It is especially important when choosing a brand at the point of purchase.